How to make TikTok’s easy and delicious Korean Dalgona coffee recipe. You only need two ingredients to make this delicious whipped coffee recipe!

 Can I Make This Dalgona Coffee Recipe Without Sugar?

 Like meringue, Dalgona Coffee is best if you make it with sugar.
 You can cut down on the amount of sugar by about 1/2 a tablespoon, however this will result in coffee foam that is not whipped to its full billowy potential.

 How Can I Make This Dalgona Coffee Recipe Healthier?
-Is There A Vegan or Keto Version of Whipped Coffee
+How can I make Dalgona Coffee / Whipped Coffee Vegan or Keto?

 The original Dalgona coffee recipe calls for granulated sugar (granulated cane sugar / natural cane sugar can be used).
 Other alternatives to granulated sugar are granulated maple sugar and granulated coconut sugar.
 An alternative Keto and sugar-free version of Dalgona coffee can be made using confectioners’ or granulated Swerve Sweetener, or with granulated monkfruit sweetener.